-The next most favored statement is more predictable, but it points the way toward a competitive advantage for healthcare-related companies that master it.
-An entity promising to “handle all insurance matters for you” will be welcomed in the market if the company delivers on that promise.
+The next most-favored statement is more predictable, but it points the way toward a competitive advantage for healthcare-related companies that master it.
+An entity with a brand promise to “handle all insurance matters for you” will be welcomed in the market if the company delivers on that promise.
 This is a pain point for consumers—whether they don’t know how to handle health insurance or they find it troublesome.
 Either way, institutions that can alleviate this headache will likely find consumers lining up.
-The data shines a light on an opportunity for market disruption.
+The data shines a light on an opportunity for healthcare market disruption.

-The least liked answers to this question are also worth noting.
-Consumers don’t seem to care about an institution understanding what they are going through.
+The least-liked answers to this question are also worth noting.
+Consumers don’t seem to care about a brand identity understanding what they are going through.
 Nor do they want to be taught how to take better care of themselves or lead a more active life.
-People may desire those things, but they are saying they will not respond to marketing messages with those sentiments.
+People may desire those things, but they are saying they will not respond to brand strategy containing marketing messages with those sentiments.

 Perhaps most surprising is the least preferred statement: “Your friends recommend us.”
 This is contrary to other studies.
 A 2009 report by Razorfish concluded that close family friends are the biggest influencer of purchasing behavior.
-We have been told that when people have difficulty choosing a doctor or a health plan, they ask friends for advice.
-But that’s not the case here.
+We have been told that when people have difficulty choosing a doctor or a health plan, they ask friends for advice regarding their healthcare brand experience.
+But that’s not the case with this consumer audience.

-Data does not isolate any gender differences in responses, but there are two demographic-related findings of note.
+Data does not isolate any gender differences in responses, but there are two demographic-related findings of note for healthcare brands.